Nioux/AideDeJeu/Data/spells_vo.md

 [][SpellVO]

 # Holy Aura

 - AltName: [Aura sacrée]

-- CastingTime: 1 action
+- **Casting Time :** 1 action
-- Components: V, S, M (a tiny reliquary worth at least 1,000 gp containing a sacred relic, such as a scrap of cloth from a saint's robe or a piece of parchment from a religious text)
+- **Components :** V, S, M (a tiny reliquary worth at least 1,000 gp containing a sacred relic, such as a scrap of cloth from a saint's robe or a piece of parchment from a religious text)
-- Duration: Concentration, up to 1 minute
+- **Duration :** Concentration, up to 1 minute
 - LevelType: 8 - abjuration
-- Range: Self
+- **Range :** Self
 - Source: (SRD)
-- Classes: ; Cleric
+- Classes: Cleric

 ### Description